Happy Camp system resiliency

 • The Happy Camp East project was completed in 2023.

-• The Happy Camp Indian Creek project is under construction, with the first segment completed and in service as of April 2025.
-Two additional segments are under construction in 2025.
-Work on the final four segments is scheduled for 2026, pending permit approvals.
+• The Happy Camp Indian Creek project is under construction, with the first segment completed and in service.
+Crews completed work on 2.4 miles of this project in 2025.
+Work on the additional segments is scheduled for 2026, pending permit approvals.

 Learn more